412-Sea-Island-South/Grover-Sudoku/index.md

 We can visualize our binary sudoku like the picture below.
 Obviously, this isn't very pratical because you can probably find the solution instantly in your head.
-This example is to demonstrate the conversion of classical [decision problems](https://en.wikipedia.org/wiki/Decision_problem) into Grover oracles.
+This example is just to demonstrate the conversion of classical [decision problems](https://en.wikipedia.org/wiki/Decision_problem) into Grover oracles.
 <p align="center">
   <img src="https://qiskit.org/textbook/ch-algorithms/images/binary_sudoku.png">
 </p>